Administrative & Waste Services · Memphis, TN

 How does Security Plus of Memphis's safety record compare to industry average?

-Security Plus of Memphis's total OSHA penalty of $0 is below the Administrative & Waste Services industry average of $4,005 per employer.
+Security Plus of Memphis's total OSHA penalty of $0 is below the Administrative & Waste Services industry average of $3,722 per employer.
 The employer has 0 inspections compared to the industry average of 1.2 per employer.
+For a direct comparison, Donald Mooney Enterp dba Nurses Etc. Staffing in Oak Harbor, WA is a similar administrative & waste services employer with $0 in current penalties.

 Explore PlainWorker